 Town Hall, 402 Evergreen Road, South Bethany, Delaware

-There are three (3) seats open for Council members for a two (2) year term, and one (1) seat open for Mayor for a two (2) year term.
+There are three (3) seats open for Council members for a two (2) year term.

 Resident/Non-resident Council Members